jonhare/COMP3204/cw/coursework2.md

 The OpenIMAJ [Image#drawImage](http://openimaj.org/apidocs/org/openimaj/image/Image.html#drawImage(I,%20int,%20int)) methods can be used in combination with the image resizing functionality found in the [ResizeProcessor](http://openimaj.org/apidocs/org/openimaj/image/processing/resize/ResizeProcessor.html) or [BilinearInterpolation](http://openimaj.org/apidocs/org/openimaj/image/processing/resize/BilinearInterpolation.html) classes to construct such a visualisation.

 ### Restrictions
 You can use the convolution functions built in to OpenIMAJ for testing (e.g. [FGaussianConvolve](http://openimaj.org/apidocs/org/openimaj/image/processing/convolution/FGaussianConvolve.html), [FConvolution](http://openimaj.org/apidocs/org/openimaj/image/processing/convolution/FConvolution.html), etc), but do not use them in your implementation.

-### The report
-You need to prepare a short report (target length is ~2 sides of A4, although there won't be penalties for exceeding this).
-In the report you need to describe your convolution and hybrid images algorithms (in particular, please include your code for the convolution implementation) and any decisions you made to write your algorithms in a particular way.
-Then you should show and discuss the results of your algorithm, showing the results of your hybrid images algorithm (showing the image at a range of scales to show the effect) and show some of the intermediate images in the hybrid image pipeline (e.g. the low and high frequency images).
-Also, discuss anything extra you did.
-Feel free to add any other information you feel is relevant.
+The provided `SubmissionTester.jar` tool will check for usage of these classes and display an error if you do try to use them.

 ### What to hand in
 You need to submit to ECS Handin the following items:

-* The report (as a PDF document)
-* Your code enclosed in a zip file (include everything we would need to build and run it; please don't include the Maven 'target' directory!)
+* Your `MyConvolution.java` file
+* Your `MyHybridImages.java` file
+* Optionally: a hybrid image creation of your own (ideally with the progressive downsampling shown above)

 ## Marking and feedback
-Marks will be awarded for:

-* Successful implementation of the convolution and hybrid images algorithms.
-* Providing a good demonstration of your hybrid images algorithm.
-* Good use of the OpenIMAJ library.
-* Well structured and commented code.
-* Evidence of professionalism in implementation and reporting.
-* Quality and contents of the report.
+This coursework is primarily automatically marked by a program that compiles and runs your submitted java files with a number of different parameters.
+This software provides a grade out of 8 (split 4/4 between the convolution and hybrid images parts), and also generates written feedback as it runs.
+The remaining two marks are available if you upload a novel hybrid image of your own creation; full marks will only be awarded for novel images that are shown with progressive downsampling.
+A selection of the best images will be shown to the class during a feedback lecture, which will cover a broad range of lessons related to the coursework.

+We have provided a tool in the `SubmissionTester.jar` jar file that is capable of performing some elementary tests on your java code (like checking that it compiles, that the `MyConvolution` class can be instantiated and that the required methods run.
+You can run the tool from the commandline (you'll need java>=1.8.0) using:

+	java -jar SubmissionTester.jar path/to/MyConvolution.java path/to/MyHybridImages.java

+The tool doesn't perform any tests to check your code actually works correctly however, so you should check this yourself before submission of the files to handin!

 Standard ECS late submission penalties apply.

-Individual feedback will be given covering the above points.

 ## Useful links
 * [The OpenIMAJ Tutorial](http://openimaj.org/tutorial)